 5. Haunting Skeleton and Crown Tattoo Concept

 We love the eerie, intricate details seen in this full side tattoo.
 The skeleton’s hollow glare is enough to send shivers down your spine.
-We love that skull is surrounded by Escheresque patterns that close in around a deeply shaded background.
+We love that the skull tattoo is surrounded by Escheresque patterns that close in around a deeply shaded background.
 There’s no doubt that ink that covers this much area along the side of the torso is going to require multiple sittings.
 Of course, it’s worth it to secure such a badass piece of body art.

-6. Crown with Wings Wrist Art
+6. Crown with Wings Wrist Tattoo Art

 We love everything about this petite crown and wings ink.
 According to some, a winged crown is representative of infinite or immense power.
 Of course, you needn’t limit yourself to a single interpretation.
 This ink is gorgeous and discrete.
 Given its position, it could easily serve as a daily inspiration.
 Fine lines and minimalist markings like this are super trendy.